AleoNet/welcome/documentation/guides/solidity-to-leo/token-standard-difference.md

 | Token Metadata | In contract | In registry |
 | Supply Management | Per contract | Centralized registry |

-## Privacy Features

-The ARC-21 Token Registry provides additional privacy features not available in ERC-20:

-1. **Private Transfers**: Ability to transfer tokens privately using the `transfer_private` function
-2. **Public to Private Conversion**: Convert public tokens to private using `transfer_public_to_private`
-3. **Private to Public Conversion**: Convert private tokens to public using `transfer_private_to_public`
-4. **Record Management**: Ability to join and split private token records

-## Role Management

-The ARC-21 Token Registry implements a role-based access control system:

-- `MINTER_ROLE`: Can mint new tokens
-- `BURNER_ROLE`: Can burn tokens
-- `SUPPLY_MANAGER_ROLE`: Can manage token supply

-This is different from ERC-20 where such roles need to be implemented separately in each contract.

-## External Authorization

-The ARC-21 Token Registry includes an optional external authorization system that allows for:

-1. Required external approval for token transfers
-2. Time-limited authorizations
-3. External party management of token permissions

-## Summary and Future Outlook
+## Summary and Future

 The ARC-21 Token Registry provides a more centralized and feature-rich approach to token management compared to ERC-20.
 While ERC-20 requires separate contracts for each token, the Token Registry manages all tokens through a single program, providing additional features like privacy and role-based access control.
 This design choice makes it easier to implement DeFi applications and ensures better interoperability between different tokens on the Aleo blockchain.

-With the future implementation of dynamic dispatch, the ARC-20 standard will provide a more familiar approach for Ethereum developers, allowing for individual token programs while maintaining Aleo's privacy features.
+With the future implementation of dynamic dispatch, the ARC-20 standard will provide a more familiar approach for Ethereum developers, allowing different individual token programs to be called at runtime rather than being strictly defined.